 For the first time in film, Shattered Sky tells the story of how—during geopolitical turmoil, a recession, and two consecutive Republican administrations — America led the world to solve the biggest environmental crisis ever seen.
 Today, will we dare to do the same on energy and climate?

-Directed, produced and written by Steve Dorst and Dan Evans.
+Directed, produced and written by Dan Evans and Steve Dorst.
 Photographed and edited by Dan Evans.
 Music by Steve Steckler.
 Additional photography by John Collin, Steve Dorst and Stefan Wiesen.
-Buy the DVD at ShatteredSky.com, or watch the full film on iTunes.